Register Now

 Course Information

-Cardiovascular (CV) medicine is a rapidly evolving discipline.
+Clinically important advances in specific areas of cardiovascular (CV) medicine and surgery have influenced the care of many aspects of patient care.
 Research studies and clinical trials are continually expanding the evidence base related to the assessment, diagnosis, and treatment of patients with CV disease.
 In addition, new technologies, new drugs, and new devices are expanding the therapeutic choices available to clinicians.

 Why Attend This Symposium?

-• Hear cutting-edge updates and research on the management of cardiovascular disease
+• Hear cutting-edge updates on the management of cardiovascular disease

 • Earn CME and ABIM Maintenance of Certification Points